 This appears in the "description" element of the spatial_frame_type parameter in the q.rd file ??? -TBC ; the name of the specific frame (first parameter) should appear there, but what of the second one?
-Then: what if spatial_frame_type is not constant?

 4.4.4 Time Origin

 This attribute states where the time is measured, and is expected to remain constant throughout the service.
 This knowledge is required to cross-correlate event-based observations, in particular to indicate light-path differences.
 It is expected to remain constant along the table, and applies to the time_min and time_max parameters.